PowerGrids/ScalableTestGrids/README.md

-# ScalableTestGrids - A library of power system large-scale test cases to assess Modelica tools performances
+# ScalableTestGrids - A library of power system large-scale test cases to assess Modelica tools performance

 This repository contains the code for ScalableTestGrids, a Modelica library created to generate power system large-scale test cases to assess Modelica tools performance.
 This library was originally developed by RTE with help from Dynamica s.r.l.
 It is part of a larger effort to promote both the use of Modelica for power system modelling and the advantages of open-source approaches (for more detail, go to [Dyna&omega;o website](http://dynawo.org)).